MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Import-Module.md

 The second command uses the CIM session in the $cs variable to run an Import-Module command on the RSDGF03 computer.
 The command uses the Name parameter to specify the Storage CIM module.
 PS C:\>Import-Module -CimSession $cs -Name Storage

-The third command runs the a Get-Command command on the Get-Disk command in the Storage module.When you import a CIM module into the local session, Windows PowerShell converts the CDXML files for each command into Windows PowerShell scripts, which appear as functions in the local session.
+The third command runs the Get-Command command on the Get-Disk command in the Storage module.When you import a CIM module into the local session, Windows PowerShell converts the CDXML files for each command into Windows PowerShell scripts, which appear as functions in the local session.
 PS C:\>Get-Command Get-Disk
 CommandType     Name                  ModuleName
 -----------     ----                  ----------